chi-ife/Codehouse/README.md

 # Codehouse
-Implementing a Figma design using HTML and CSS
+Implementing a Figma design using HTML and CSS.
+Currently designed for desktop view only.